eclipse-iofog/iofogctl/docs/md/iofogctl_disconnect.md

 Disconnect from an ioFog cluster.

-This will NOT teardown any components of the cluster.
+This will not teardown any components of the cluster.
 If you would like to tear down deployments, use the delete command.

 This will leave the corresponding namespace empty.